puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/classes_quest.md

   }
 {% endhighlight %}

 Notice how the code looks similar to how you might describe a user, file or package resource.
 It looks like a _declaration_.
 It is, indeed, a *class declaration*.
-This is the an alternative to using `include` to invoke existing class definitions.
+This is an alternative to using `include` to invoke existing class definitions.
 In this case, we wanted to set up an apache server to host our Quest Guide content as a website.
 Instead of trying to reinvent the wheel, we are able to pull in the existing `apache` class from the `apache` module we downloaded from the Forge.

 If we had wanted to include the `apache` class with its default parameter settings, we could have used the `include apache` syntax.
 Turns out that just like the `lvmguide` class, the `apache` class is defined to accept parameters.
 Since we wanted to set the `default_vhost` parameter, we used the resource-like class declaration syntax.
 This allows us to set `default_vhost` to `false`.